A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Variation of remaining CLDM parameters around baseline values

-This is exemplified in Fig.~18, where the pressure scaled by $n^{4/3}$ is plotted for the BD EoSs on the left and for a selection of Skyrmes on the right.
-In this figure, and Figs.~19-20, we plot both the $L=25,70$ MeV members of the J35 and PNM sequences, the same members that largely determine the shaded bounds from the MSL baseline models, and also the $L=35,90$ MeV members of the same sequences; these bound the set of BD EoSs that are consistent with the PNM constraints and $25<J< 35$ MeV.
-The BD EoSs match the MSL EoSs for the low density part of the inner crust, up to $n \approx 0.02$ fm$^{-3}$ before diverging significantly in the high density region, with the pressure from the BD EoSs being lower, especially for lower values of $L$.
-However, the Skyrmes used all fall within the baseline region.
-We also plot here, and in Figs.~19-20, the results from the widely used Douchin and Haensel \cite{Douchin2000} (DH) and Baym, Bethe, Pethick \cite{BBP1971} (BBP) EoSs, both of which have pressures within the baseline region.
+In Fig.~11c we show the $L=25$ MeV and $L=70$ MeV members of the BD PNM sequence compared with the members of the MSL PNM sequence with the same $L$.
+Because these members of the BD sequence have values of $J$ lower than the equivalent MSL members, we also show the $L=35$ MeV and $L=90$ MeV members of the sequence which have $J=25$ MeV and $J=35$ MeV respectively corresponding to the $J$ values of the members of the MSL PNM shown.
+The BD EoSs all differ significantly compared to the MSL equivalents in the higher density region of the crust, as the pressure from the BD EoSs is greatly reduced.
+We also plot the results from the widely used Douchin and Haensel \cite{Douchin2000} (DH) and Baym, Bethe, Pethick \cite{BBP1971} (BBP) EoSs, both of which have pressures above the MSL PNM sequence, but within the baseline shaded region of Fig.~7.